Al-Khayzuran: Reign of Al-Mahdi

-Except their two sons, the couple also had a daughter, Banuqa, who her father loved so much that he dressed her up as a boy to be able to bring with him during his travels: when she died at age 16, her father made a scandal by demanding public condolences, which was not seen correct for a daughter.
+In addition to their two sons the couple also had a daughter named Banuqa.
+Al-Mahdi loved her so much that he had her dressed as a boy, so she could accompany him on his travels.
+When she died at age 16, her father caused a scandal by demanding public condolences, which was not deemed correct for a daughter.

 One time when Khaizuran was in her flat encircled by other imperial women, a servant notificed her that Muznah, the widow of Marwan II, the last Umayyad caliph, was at the door.
 Muznah was impoverished and her story and situation moved Khaizuran's heart so much that she arranged for her to be provided for.
 When Khaizuran and Mahdi had dinner together that evening, she notified him what had happened.
 Mahdi praised her charity, and Muznah enjoyed royal patronage until her death in subsequent reign.

-Reign of Al-Hadi
+Reign of Musa al-Hadi

 In 785, Al-Mahdi died during an expedition with his son Harun, who rushed back to Baghdad to inform her.
 Her two sons were also absent from the city, and to secure the succession for her son, she called upon the viziers and ordered them to pay the wages of the army to secure order, and then had them swear allegiance to her son as their new Caliph in his absence.

 Al-Khayzuran reportedly wished to continue to engage in politics during the reign of her son: "Khayzuran wanted to dominate her son as she had previously dominated his father, al-Mahdi."

 She continued to give audiences in her chambers and discuss state affairs during the reign of her son Al-Hadi: